Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: Analysis

-The refinement phase learns a near optimal mixed policy, which is a combination of $M$ greedy policies for $M\leq 2^N.$ In the following theorem we show that the identification phase is to find a single near-optimal policy by using the occupancy measure of the mixed policy.
+Since the regret and constraint violations are sublinear, with a high probability, the refinement phase learns a near optimal mixed policy, which is a combination of $M$ greedy policies for $M\leq 2^N.$ In the following theorem, we show that the identification phase is to find a single near-optimal policy by using the occupancy measure of the mixed policy.
 The proof can be found in Appendix \ref{sub3}.